MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab3_Ex1.md

     ![Screenshot of Users assigned risk levels selected in Adaptive protection.](../Media/users-assigned-adaptive-protection.png)

-1. **In the Users assigned risk levels** tab, you'll see each user's name or an anonymized version, their current risk level, time since assignment, and days until auto-reset.
+1. When active, the **Users assigned risk levels** tab will show you each user's name or an anonymized version, their current risk level, time since assignment, and days until auto-reset.
 You can manually expire a risk level without removing existing alerts or cases.
 The tab also shows the number of current alerts and confirmed cases for each user.

 1. Once you're finished exploring the **Users assigned risk levels** tab, select the **DLP policies** tab from the left navigation pane.

     ![Screenshot of DLP policies selected in Adaptive protection.](../Media/dlp-policies-adaptive-protection.png)

-1. The **DLP policies** page shows each policy's name, current state, location, included risk levels, status, creation date, and last modified date.
+1. The **DLP policies** page will show each policy's name, current state, location, included risk levels, status, creation date, and last modified date.

 1. Once you're finished exploring the **DLP policies** tab, select the **Adaptive Protection settings** tab from the left navigation pane.